 We may help you reach out to your manager for you.
 Ask us here.

 Be prepared to answer some frequent questions that may come up:

-- How much does Ava cost?
-Free up to 5 hours each month, but you'll need a the Ava Professional plan for unlimited captioning time.
+How much does Ava cost?
+Free up to 5 hours each month, but you'll need an Ava Professional plan for unlimited captioning time.
 More information here.

 4. Other situations at work

 1-1 with clients, outsiders or job interviews.
 Have an important meeting with a client?
 A job interview?
 Grabbing coffee with a new coworker?
 Use Ava in face-to-face mode

 Peer-to-peer training.
 Does a coworker need to teach/train you at something?